 • Free of added sugar or starchy fillers

-The goal is to support ketosis—when your body burns fat for energy instead of carbs.
+The goal is to support ketosis: the metabolic state where your body burns fat (and the ketones it produces) for energy instead of carbohydrates.
 According to the Cleveland Clinic, staying in ketosis can help with weight loss and blood sugar control.
+2

 Quick Grab-and-Go Keto Snacks